 Nearly every visitor and local alike have some sort of Colorado bucket list, ranging from intense outdoor activities to food, beverages, and unforgettable scenic drives.
 Whether you’re here for a week, a season, or your entire life, it can be difficult to do and see every speculator thing that there is to offer.

-Truly, Colorado has something for everyone to enjoy, with world-class opportunities for special interest activities like rock climbing, bird watching, fishing, and other niche interests.
+Truly, the Centennial State has something for everyone to enjoy, with world-class opportunities for special interest activities like rock climbing, bird watching, fishing, and other niche interests.
 So while your experience should be tailored to personal preference, we’ve assembled this collection of 14 items that should be on every Colorado bucket list.

 Summit a ‘14er

 Intentionally, we’ve selected 14 bucket list items because 14 is one of our favorite numbers in the Centennial State.
 For those new to the Colorado experience, a “14er” is the nickname given to 14,000 ft mountains, of which there are 58 in Colorado.